Survey: American companies worry US-Chinese ties will worsen

 The American chamber’s European counterpart has reported similar unease among its members and reluctance to invest.

-Three-quarters of companies in technology and other research-based industries said market restrictions hamper their operations, the chamber said.
-It almost half of companies surveyed believe Chinese policies are enforced differently against foreign and domestic competitors.
+Three-quarters of companies in technology and other research-based industries said market restrictions hamper their operations, it said.
+It said almost half of companies surveyed believe Chinese policies are enforced differently against them and local rivals.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.